servergrove/TranslationEditorBundle/README.md

 ## WARNING

-**PLEASE** Backup your translation files before using the editor. **Use a source control system like git, even svn is ok** We are not responsible for lose of information.
+**PLEASE** Backup your translation files before using the editor. **Use a source control system like git, even svn is ok**.
+We are not responsible for lost information.

 ## TODO